 Question is what happens when a woman works in the corporate world (yes, I am talking about that 19% or so urban Indian women who work in the corporate sector) and is still forced to do household chores.
 In my opinion, in these cases, a man should share the work.
 But her earning does not ensure her contribution to the family.
 I know many women who earn but never contribute to her own family.
 Asking such women to contribute to the family may attract dowry or domestic violence complaint.
 This once again proves how much hollow and one-sided such survey findings are.

 77% of Indian men depend on Indian women for doing the laundry

 Again a very poor finding.
-This happens because 100% Indian women depend on men for their maintenance within marriage and even outside.
+This happens because 100% of Indian women depend on men for their maintenance within marriage and even outside.
 Did you say that not every woman seek maintenance?
-Sorry I forgot that happens too.
+Sorry, I forgot that happens too.
 But when we compare the percentages of men and women seeking alimony on divorce we know this is almost 100%, well ALMOST, but that is definitely more than 77%.

 What our families do in their homes is better left to them.
 Brands unnecessarily trying to cash on some opportunity for earning some quick bucks is shameful.
 Bloggers writing about such campaigns showing that women are discriminated against in their own families will only lead to breaking up families of their own and probably their own children.
 Because we all need to remember that –

 If you feel taking household responsibilities is oppression, if you think this as inequality then please do not get married ever.
 Be single and do ALL your work yourself, you will know what real hardship and oppression are.

 To the brands doing such surveys

 Don’t expose yourself to the wrath of peace-loving Indian people and create such hatred.
 If you don’t own up any responsibility, then don’t but you can not provoke others to do the same for your benefit.